LGBTQ marketing: Controversies

 LGBTQ marketing initiatives have not been without controversy both for and against them.
 Coors Brewing Company was the subject of a boycott by the LGBTQ community starting in 1973.
 The boycott was initiated by labor unions to protest the company's antagonistic practices, and was later joined by African Americans, Mexicans, and the LGBTQ community.
 The LGBTQ community joined to protest Coors' hiring practices – polygraph tests were often required, during which the prospective employee was asked about their sexual orientation.

 Coors ignored the boycott for several years, but made some concessions in 1978, and in 1995 began several countermeasures, including dropping the questions regarding homosexuality and extending domestic partnership benefits to its LGBTQ employees.
 The company also hired Mary Cheney as a marketing representative and began advertising in The Advocate and at events such as Denver's PrideFest.

 Specialist LGBTQ marketing agencies in various countries provide specialized LGBTQ market services to companies seeking to target LGBTQ customers.

-An Absolut LGBTQ marketing flyer in Portland, Oregon.

 The tobacco and alcohol industries have marketed products directly to the LGBT+ community.
 In 1990, ACT-UP, an AIDS organization, boycotted Phillip Morris.
 Following this, other tobacco companies began funding AIDS organizations.
 In a 2013 study, LGBT+ participants reported statistically significant higher levels of exposure to tobacco-related content than non-LGBT+ participants.
 In 2010, of the sampled parades that listed sponsors, 61% of the prides were sponsored by the alcohol industry.

 In a study gauging LGBT+ response to targeted marketing, researchers noted that participants, particularly non-POC, interpreted it as valuable representation.

 The LGBT+ community has historically suffered from higher levels of substance abuse than non-LGBT+ individuals.
 As of 2013, LGBT+ youth struggle with higher levels of alcohol usage than their non-LGBT+ peers, a pattern previously seen in 1998, 2003, and 2008 data.
 In a 2016 study, 49.5% of LGBT+ respondents reported current cigarette smoking, while 70.2% recognized smoking endangered one's health.
 In 2009-2010 data from the National Adult Tobacco Survey, gay and bisexual smokers were less likely to be aware of cessation helplines than straight smokers.

 Marketing campaigns focusing on lowering levels of LGBT+ substance abuse have been attempted.
 Break Up, an LGBT+ focused anti-smoking campaign, was met with mixed results; while a study following its implementation indicated helpline usage had increased, cessation attempts had not.
 In 2016, the FDA funded the This Free Life campaign to help prevent and reduce smoking among LGBT+ young adults.